Product

 • How improving collections and reducing DSO improves A/R Days and frees cash

-What Is A/R Days?
+What are A/R days?

 A/R Days estimates the number of days it takes to convert credit sales into cash.
 It is sometimes considered synonymous with DSO, but the framing is slightly different: rather than focusing on the “average days outstanding,” A/R Days is used often in modeling and forecasting (i.e. how many days of receivables you carry vs how revenue flows in).